Prerequisites

 In your code, set the

-to the webhook URL.
-(Alternatively, if you want to keep your webhook
+webhookparameter of/link/token/createto the webhook URL.
+(Alternatively, if you want to keep your webhook handling, forward all Plaid incoming webhooks including headers to the webhook URL) -

 New Requirement: When creating a link token with the

-/link/token/create endpoint, you must now include the transactions.days_requested field to specify the desired historical transaction length.
-The default is 90 days, but you should now set the transaction.days_requested field to 730 days.
+/link/token/createendpoint, you must now include the transactions.days_requested field to specify the desired historical transaction length.
+The default is 90 days, but you should now set the transaction.days_requested field to 730 days. -

 In your code, after calling